kaitoy/pcap4j/README.md

   You can also craft a packet object from scratch.
 * Sending packet objects to a real network.
 * Supported protocols:
-    * Ethernet, Linux SLL, raw IP, PPP (RFC1661, RFC1662), and BSD (Mac OS X) loopback encapsulation
+    * Ethernet, Linux SLL, raw IP, PPP (RFC1661, RFC1662), BSD (Mac OS X) loopback encapsulation, and Radiotap
     * LLC and SNAP
     * IEEE802.1Q
     * ARP